mrmattlane/mrmattlane/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on R stats and visauliztions
+- 🔭 I’m currently working on R stats and visualization
 - 🌱 I’m currently learning RStudio and GitHub integration